swiftlang/swift-evolution/proposals/0366-move-function.md

 }
 ```

-We can take `other` independently of `x`, and get separate diagnostics for both
+We can also take `other` independently of `x`, and get separate diagnostics for both
 variables:

 ```swift